squidfunk/mkdocs-material/docs/publishing-your-site.md

 This will build your documentation and deploy it to a branch `gh-pages` in your repository.
 See [this overview in the MkDocs documentation] for more information.
-For a description of the arguments, see [this section in the MkDocs documentation].
+For a description of the arguments, see [the documentation for the command].

   [this overview in the MkDocs documentation]: https://www.mkdocs.org/user-guide/deploying-your-docs/#project-pages
-  [this section in the MkDocs documentation]: https://www.mkdocs.org/user-guide/cli/#mkdocs-gh-deploy
+  [the documentation for the command]: https://www.mkdocs.org/user-guide/cli/#mkdocs-gh-deploy

 ## GitLab Pages